Creating Cases

 Graphical user interface, application Description automatically generated

-• Summary: Enter the Artifact's summary.
+• Summary: (Required) Enter the Artifact's summary.
 This field dynamically adjusts based on the data type and UI element the Artifact type supports.
 Possible UI elements for this field include a text box, a date selector, a date and time selector, a dropdown, and an area to upload a file.

-• Use to potentially associate cases.: Select this checkbox to allow ThreatConnect to use the Artifact to generate potential associations for Cases, Groups, and Indicators.
+• Use to potentially associate cases.: (Optional)Select this checkbox to allow ThreatConnect to use the Artifact to generate potential associations for Cases, Groups, and Indicators.

 Note

-If multiple Cases contain an Artifact with the same summary and type, and the Use to potentially associate cases. checkbox is selected for each copy of the Artifact, those Cases will be displayed in the Cases section of the Potential Associations card for each CaseThose Cases will also be listed in the CASES dropdown in the Links column of the Artifacts card for the Artifact.
+If multiple Cases contain an Artifact with the same summary and type, and the Use to potentially associate cases. checkbox is selected for each copy of the Artifact, those Cases will be displayed in the Cases section of the Potential Associations card for each Case and in the CASES dropdown in the Links column of the Artifacts card for the Artifact.

 Important